Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 Thus, when we see people with a physical condition, we are sympathetic to their cause, we can see how they are suffering and can make an estimated guess as to what they can and cannot do easily.

-Mental illness is different, we can’t see into the person’s mind and thus struggle to notice that there even is a problem in the first place.
+Invisible illness is different, we can’t see into the person’s mind and thus struggle to notice that there even is a problem in the first place.
 There are no visible signs of anxiety or depression.
-Unless they have been triggered by something, someone with PTSD will seem fine to an outside observer.
+Unless they have been triggered by something, someone with PTSD will seem fine to an outside observer, for example.

-So although you may be feeling anxious or depressed, people may not notice the signs.
+So although you may be feeling anxious, depressed in pain, or any other invisible symptom, people may not notice the signs.
 Thus, other people may never realise that you are struggling in any particular moment.
 Because just by looking at you, you seem fine.
-Humans use their sight as the primary method of information gathering, so at a glance, it is often impossible to see the signs of mental affliction, particularly because…
+Humans use their sight as the primary method of information gathering, so at a glance, it is often impossible to see the signs of invisible illness and mental affliction, particularly because…

-Due to stigma, lack of understanding, and general embarrassment, often we will do our upmost to hide our symptoms.
+Let’s be honest.
+Due to stigma, lack of understanding, and general embarrassment, often we will do our upmost to hide our symptoms of invisible illness.
 In general, most people just want to get by with their day to day activities and not focus on their conditions (mental or physical), so we will do what we can to not draw attention to our conditions.

 We will take the necessary steps to ensure that we seem (and are) fine.